Grafton Athletic: Playing record and lone title

 Ernie Herring transferred from rugby in 1919 and was to play for them for two seasons before departing for the Maritime club.
-Another Kiwi, Charles Woolley also spent three years playing for them from 1920 to 1922.
+Another Kiwi, Charles Woolley also spent three years playing for them from 1920 to 1922 and was their captain in the last two years.
 In the remainder of the decade they struggled to be competitive and some years defaulted matches.
 In 1921 they asked for permission to change their name to "Fire Brigade Club".
 They did not fare any better under their new name and finished last with a 1 win and 7 loss record in 1921 and again came last in 1922.
-Bill Te Whata switched codes and moved to Auckland joining the club whoever he only played 3 matches as he spent much of the season playing in representative matches including the New Zealand Māori tour of Australia where he played 9 matchs.
+Bill Te Whata switched codes and moved to Auckland joining the club however he only played 3 matches as he spent much of the season playing in representative matches including the New Zealand Māori tour of Australia where he played 9 matches.
+Along with Te Whata, George Gardiner, R Pitman, and Moses Yates also joined the side from the returning Māori touring team.
 This was to be the last year that the Grafton Athletic/Fire Brigade club played.

 In the mid 1920s the Maritime club which had changed its name to Athletic took on the name 'Grafton Athletic' before they eventually amalgamated with Kingsland, and then they later amalgamated with Marist Old Boys and ceased to exist as a stand-alone club.

 The Grafton Athletic/Fire Brigade club finished after 9 seasons in the first grade competition with a 22 win, 2 draw, 59 loss all-time record, scoring 715 points and conceding 1,334.